mtaltn/PureSOLWorkCase/README.md

 ● **Property Pattern Matching:** It allows writing cleaner and more understandable code in C#.
 This technique, used to control certain properties of objects, provides flexibility in if and switch statements and increases the readability of the code.

+● **Singleton Pattern :** Creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.

 ## Api Gateway

 ● **Ocelot Api Gateway:** An API gateway solution used as an entry point in microservice architectures, routing and managing incoming requests.